Easy Strawberry Compote & Coulis

 Only 3 ingredients

-- Strawberries – whenever possible, pick bright, fragrant strawberries that don’t have mold, nicks, or brown spots.
+All you need for this recipe is fresh strawberries, granulated sugar, lemons, and optional vanilla bean paste or extract.
+Whenever possible, pick bright, fragrant strawberries that don’t have mold, nicks, or brown spots.
 You can also make compote with frozen strawberries!

 Making homemade compote